Brinker International Inc. (EAT) Stock Price and Analyst Predictions - News Heater

 Many brokerage firms have already submitted their reports for EAT stocks, with Piper Sandler repeating the rating for EAT by listing it as a “Neutral.”
 The predicted price for EAT in the upcoming period, according to Piper Sandler is $40 based on the research report published on July 18th of the current year 2023.

-Volatility was left at 3.01%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares surge +6.77% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.47% upper at present.
+Volatility was left at 3.07%, however, over the last 30 days, the volatility rate increased by 3.11%, as shares surge +9.42% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.79% lower at present.

-During the last 5 trading sessions, EAT fell by -1.90%, which changed the moving average for the period of 200-days by +51.99% in comparison to the 20-day moving average, which settled at $37.79.
-In addition, Brinker International Inc. saw 21.12% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EAT rose by +0.98%, which changed the moving average for the period of 200-days by +48.69% in comparison to the 20-day moving average, which settled at $38.45.
+In addition, Brinker International Inc. saw 22.31% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading